OneSearch - http://onesearch.csus.edu/primo_library/libweb/action/search.do

-Use the online catalog Eureka to find books on your country.
+Use the online catalog OneSearch to find books on your country.
 Books can provide a broad overview of the many different aspects of culture and business practices for a particular country.

-The Simple Search screen allows you to do a Keyword search.
-Or you can select other fields in the record to search (subject headings, title, author, etc.).
+The search screen allows you to do a Keyword search.
+Or you can do an Advanced Search and select other fields in the record to search (subject headings, title, author, etc.).
 Useful Subject terms to consider for this assignment:

 Country Business Etiquette (e.g. China Business Etiquette)